Determine SSO Classification (Yes / No / Not Supported / Not Known)

 1. Sources include Okta → expect Yes

-3. No Okta, vendor does not support SSO → expect Not Supported
+3. Vendor clearly does not support SSO → expect Not Supported

-4. No Okta, cannot confirm support → expect Not Known
+4. Ambiguous or insufficient information → expect Not Known